marcpage/libernet/README.md

 			"sha256": identifier of bundle,
 			"aes256": key to decrypt bundle,
 			"timestamp": fractional seconds since epoch,
-			"signed": {identifier of public key: signature of bundle identifier}, "blocked": {
+			"signed": {identifier of public key: base64 encoded signature of bundle identifier}, "blocked": {
 				identifier: {
-					"reason": reason why this should not be used, "signed": signature of the decryption key,
+					"reason": reason why this should not be used, "signed": base64 encoded signature of the decryption key, }
-				}
 			}
 		},